Fangjingxiaotao/GNSS-OpenIF/README.md

 This repository provides open-source Global Navigation Satellite System (GNSS) data collected from suburban of Hong Kong.
 The dataset is useful for GNSS research, positioning applications, and navigation studies.

 ## 📂 Dataset Contents
-- `data/gnss_data.rinex` – GNSS raw observations in RINEX format
-- `data/gnss_data.csv` – Processed GNSS data in CSV format
+- `GT_20250213_10Hz.txt` – Ground truth data in text format
-- `metadata/experiment_settings.json` – Experiment metadata
+- `metadata/experiment_settings.json` – Photos of the experimental setup
 - `images/` – Photos of the experimental setup

 ## 🏗 Experiment Details